The Walking Dead (video game series): Season 3: A New Frontier (2016–17)

 The third season of The Walking Dead launched with two episodes on December 20, 2016.
 The season plans to tie in all the possible endings from previous seasons without compromising the story to avoid pushing away new players to the series.
 In an interview with IGN, Kirkman stated that the third season would bring the video game closer to the comic book's time frame.
 It takes place a few years after the second season, and includes a somewhat older Clementine along with AJ, the infant she rescues at the end of Season 2 who is now a toddler.
 Clementine is a playable character along with a new character, Javier.
 A New Frontier uses the updated Telltale Tool, the same game engine Telltale used for Batman: The Telltale Series.

-During the 2016 PAX Expo, Telltale revealed the third season will be released in November 2016, with the subtitle "A New Frontier".
+During the 2016 PAX Expo, Telltale revealed the third season was to be released in November 2016, with the subtitle "A New Frontier".
 Telltale later had to delay the first episode's release until December 20, 2016.
 Warner Bros.
 Interactive Entertainment published retail versions of Season 3 as part of a deal with Telltale for Batman that was released in August 2016.
 The physical edition was released on February 7, 2017, featuring the first episode on disc and download codes to obtain all future episodes of the series.